mxagar/data_science_python_tools/19_NeuralNetworks_Keras/19_11_Keras_Deployment/Deployment_DL.md

 # Deployment of Deep Learning Models

 This section/folder explains how the deployment of a TF/Keras model can be done with a local web application written with Flask/Python.
+Note that as far as I understand the guideline is not specific to TF/Keras, but virtually any ML model could be deployed this way.

 I created the section/folder while coding along the Udemy course by J.M.
 Portilla